-He rejoined the Department of Neurosurgery at the University of Virginia in 2013 where he leads a multidisciplinary effort in the treatment of neurocutaneous disorders, contributes to the basic and clinical research program in the Department of Neurosurgery and is actively involved in resident physician (Associate Program Director) and medical student education (Medical Student Elective Co-Director).
-He has served as course faculty in multiple didactic/practical skull base workshops and is the Director of the Microsurgical Anatomy and Skull Base Laboratory at the University of Virginia.
+In 2013, Asthagiri rejoined the UVA Department of Neurosurgery, where he is now co-director of the neuro-oncology program.
+He leads a multidisciplinary effort to treat neurocutaneous disorders, contributes to the basic and clinical research program in the Department of Neurosurgery and is actively involved in resident physician and medical student education, serving at the director level for both programs.
+In addition, Asthagiri has served as course faculty in multiple skull base workshops and is the director of the Microsurgical Anatomy and Skull Base Laboratory at UVA.

-Dr. Asthagiri is a recognized leader in organized neurosurgery, having served on the Executive Committee of the Congress of Neurological Surgeons since 2010.
-In supporting the educational mission of the Congress of Neurological Surgeons, Dr. Asthagiri has served as the Chair of the Research Committee, and is the Editor-in-Chief of Self-Assessment in Neurological Surgery (SANS).
-He is active in the Scientific Program Committee, which serves to keep neurosurgeons and affiliated health care professionals, both domestic and international, appraised of cutting edge technology and advances in the field while providing a broad spectrum of learning opportunities through large, multi-day annual meetings.
+Asthagiri is a recognized leader in organized neurosurgery.
+He has been on the Executive Committee of the Congress of Neurological Surgeons since 2010.
+In supporting the educational mission of the Congress of Neurological Surgeons, Asthagiri has served as the chair of the Research Committee, editor-in-chief of Self-Assessment in Neurological Surgery (SANS), and he serves as the chair of the Education Division.
+He is also active in the Scientific Program Committee, which serves to keep neurosurgeons and affiliated healthcare professionals, both domestic and international, appraised of cutting-edge technology and advances in the field while providing a broad spectrum of learning opportunities through large, multiday annual meetings.

-He married Heather Asthagiri, MD, of Columbia, Tenessee in 2010.
+Asthagiri married Heather Asthagiri, MD, of Columbia, Tennessee in 2010.
 She is a physical medicine and rehabilitation physician at UVA.
 They are the proud parents of Avani Lynn and Arjun James.